NoMoreSyntaxx/PyJournal/README.md

 # PyJournal
 A terminal-based Journaling tool written in Python.

-NOTE: This only works on Gnu based OS's !
+NOTE: This only works on UNIX-like Operating Systems.
 (Linux, MacOS)

 ## Install